readme-internal-sync-dev/project-both-30960f91182ea546e07a/docs/documentation/getting-started.md

   jiffy!
 hidden: false
 ---
-THIS IS A CHANGE FROM README TO INTERNAL AND EXTERNAL #1\
-Welcome to ReadMe! :owlbert:
+THIS IS A CHANGE FROM INTERNAL TO README AND EXTERNAL Welcome to ReadMe! :owlbert:
 ============================